croner-i-web/progression-framework/frameworks/design/product-design.md

 ---

 ### How does it work?
-The framework covers all the things we’re looking for from engineers and managers at Bright.
+The framework covers all the things we’re looking for from engineers and managers at Croner-i.
 We’re interested in these three elements:
-- Knowledge - Your Bright knowledge and technical capability
+- Knowledge - Your knowledge and technical capability
 - Ownership - The size, scope and value of what you deliver
 - Collaboration - How you interact with others